kinow/autosubmit/docs/source/userguide/manage/index.rst

 How to synchronize with the project's latest changes
 ----------------------------------------------------

-Autosubmit supports directly feching files from the repository, which could be local or remote.
+Autosubmit supports directly fetching files from the repository, which could be local or remote.

 In order to synchronize with remote, use the command: